Webster's Unabridged Dictionary - Letter S - Page 184

 Noun substantive (Gram.), A noun which designates an object, material or immaterial; a substantive.

-Substantive color, one which communicates its color without the aid of a mordant or base; -- opposed to adjective color.
+Substantive color, One which communicates its color without the aid of a mordant or base; -- opposed to adjective color.

 Substantive (n.)
 (Gram.)
 A noun or name; the part of speech which designates something that exists, or some object of thought, either material or immaterial; as, the words man, horse, city, goodness, excellence, are substantives.